-Blu-ray discs give your entertainment a big leap forward in terms of picture quality, taking things from SD to HD 1080p.
+Blu-ray discs give your entertainment a big leap forward in terms of picture quality, taking things from SD to HD and even 4K UHD.
 However, while picking up a dedicated box may seem like a simple way to get the most out of your collection, there's plenty to understand before you buy, as not all Blu-ray players are created equally.

 Some will come with the ability to upscale DVDs, others stick to the very basics and a select few double up as a streaming box.
 It can get a little twisted, so to help you avoid getting stung, we've detailed some of the top Blu-ray players below.

 What is the best Blu-ray player?
 Currently, our top pick is the Panasonic DP-UB820EB-K. However, we also recommend checking out the Sony BDP-S3700, Sony UBP-X700, LG BP250 and the Panasonic DP-UB150EB-K.

 - Analogue 7.1 output

 Home to many of the features of Panasonic's flagship DP-UB9000 but at less than half the price; we think the DP-UB820EB is the best purchase for those looking to get serious with their Blu-Ray experience.

 Panasonic's impressive HCX (Hollywood Cinema Experience) processor optimises HDR content, taking into account the brightness limitations of your screen to deliver the best possible results.